Merchant Seaman Photography Archive

 - Saipan, Panama, and the Philippines for some of the strongest travel history in the archive

-- Crete, Lithuania, and Denmark for European port calls
+- Crete, Italy, Lithuania, Denmark, and Torquay, England for European port calls

 - Costa Rica, Ecuador, and Key West for shore visits in the Americas